 Changba launched virtual currency earlier that users now can buy virtual flowers to reward singers.
 Chen Hua, founder and CEO of Changba, said it, besides being a step toward monetization, was meant to meet users’ demand, when I sat down with him at our ChinaBang 2013.

-Previously, every user on Changba was allowed to send a limited number of virtual flowers to singers, for free.
+Previously, every user on Changba was allowed to send a limited number of virtual flowers to singers for free.
 But that’s far from enough to some.
-Audiences would like to spend money to show their affection to performers, according to Mr. Chen, and some singers wanted to buy their way to higher positions on the popularity-based charts — audiences who care so much about singers they like also would like to spend money there.
+Audiences would like to spend money to show their support to performers, according to Mr. Chen, and some singers wanted to buy their way to higher positions on the popularity-based charts — audiences who care so much about singers they like also would like to spend money there.
 Mr. Chen doesn’t think paid chart rankings can materially affect the whole picture of ranking, which means he doesn’t worry that other users would be angry at it.

 Producing local stars has been a goal Mr. Chen’s.
 With local stars, singers will have separate markets, interacting with fans offline or organizing local concerts.
 What’s more, there will be more chart slots for sale.
 Considering localization, the local charts may not only be based on popularity but take other factors into consideration, Chen says.

 Besides virtual items and charts, Changba will add more gamification features to increase user engagement.
 Social is another factor Mr. Chen concerns about in order to keep users active on the platform.
 He reckons social features could help singers and fans, or other users, build social connections online and offline.